Private High School in Sun Valley, Idaho

 Upper School students continually build qualities of self-confidence, awareness, and independence.
 As they progress through the Upper School, development in these areas rewards students with increasing levels of autonomy and responsibility.
 Leadership opportunities abound academically, athletically, and in the Outdoor Leadership Academy.

 Whether playing varsity soccer as a freshman, leading the ninth-grade river trip as a senior, or singing a solo in the fall musical, students are also regularly challenged to exceed their perceived limits and seek out new experiences.

 The Upper School promotes a culture of mutual respect and trust between teachers and students.
 Experts in their subject areas our faculty values the art of teaching.
 Beyond the classroom, teachers are regularly involved in students' lives—as student advisors, trip leaders, coaches, community service leaders, and friends.
-These strong student-teacher relationships are often cited by graduating seniors as the most important element of a Community School education.
+These strong student-teacher relationships are often cited by graduating seniors as the most important element of a Sun Valley Community School education.

 This culture of care and respect fosters a learning environment that is open, accepting, and curious.
 We cultivate independent thinking and support students as they step beyond their comfortable boundaries, both academically and individually.